Kleinjohann/go-1brc/README.md

 - custom parser to read station name and temperature
 - use `int64` for temperatures
-- no wrapper struct for parsed data
+- abolish wrapper struct for parsed data

+## Goroutines: 25s

+- one routine to read file in chunks
+- `NumCPU - 1` routines to process chunks
+- split lines manually instead of using `Scanner.Scan`